GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Introduction

 The use of ratios are essential when making comparisons between elements in processes such as igneous fractionation \citep{Pearce:68,Stanley:19, Stanley:20, Urqueta:1}.
 Furthermore, the logarithms of ratios, called logratios, are essential when measuring moments such as variance/covariance in the examination of data derived from geochemical surveys \citep{Aitchison:86, Buccianti:06, PawlowskyBuccianti:11, BoogaartTolosana:13, Greenacre:18, Greenacre:21}.
 The use of ratios also satisfies the principle of subcompositional coherence, which means that the results are not particular to the choice of elements included in the study \citep{Aitchison:86, Grunsky:30}.

-The relationships between the elements of geochemical data are governed by “natural laws” \cite{Aitchison:99} and specifically by stoichiometry, thereby imposing structure within the data. \cite{GrunskyBaconShone:10} have shown that geochemical patterns and trends are closely related to the stoichiometric constraints of minerals.
+\cite{Aitchison:99} stated that the relationships between the elements of geochemical data are governed by ``natural laws”, which implies that these relationships are governed by stoichiometry. \cite{GrunskyBaconShone:10} have shown that geochemical patterns and trends are closely related to the stoichiometric constraints of minerals.

 To effectively interpret geochemical data, a two-phase approach is suggested; that of process discovery, followed by process validation \citep{Grunsky:32}.
 This tactic identifies geochemical/geological processes that exist in the data, which are not obvious unless appropriate transformations and/or statistical methods are utilized.
 The process discovery phase is most effective when carried out using a multivariate approach.
 Linear combinations of elements related by stoichiometry are generally expressed as strong patterns, whilst random patterns and under-sampled processes show weak or uninterpretable patterns. \cite{Grunsky:29} initially demonstrated these concepts using multi-element lake sediment geochemical data from the Melville Peninsula area, Nunavut, Canada.